When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

-While multiple data centers or availability zones increase a cluster’s fault tolerance, they do not protect against problematic searches that cause nodes to run out of memory, for example.
+While multiple data centers or availability zones increase a cluster’s fault tolerance, they do not protect against problematic searches that cause nodes to run out of memory.
 For a cluster to be highly reliable and available, it is also important to have enough memory.

-For versions before 5.0: Select the number of shards.
-The default is 1.
-We recommend that you read Sizing Elasticsearch before your change the number of shards.
+We recommend that you read Size your shards before you change the number of shards.

 Only Gold and Platinum subscriptions have access to uploading custom plugins.
 All subscription levels, including Standard, can upload scripts and dictionaries.

-elastic superuser to try it out.
-The password was provided when you created your cluster or can be reset.
+elastic superuser.
+The password was provided when you created your deployment or can be reset.